s-0-u-l-z/Roblox-Scripts/README.md

 > ⚠️ **Disclaimer**
 > This repository is intended solely for educational purposes.
 Using or distributing these scripts in violation of Roblox’s [Terms of Service](https://en.help.roblox.com/hc/en-us/articles/115004647846) may result in account bans or legal consequences.
 > I do not condone or support malicious activity.
-Use responsibly.
+Use unresponsibly.
+And yes idc about the TOS of Roblox its not for educational purposes I just have this here.

 ---